joaomlsantos/DWDDRandomizer/README.md

 Most of the research work for this game was accomplished using [HxD](https://mh-nexus.de/en/hxd/), [DeSmuME](https://desmume.org/) and [Ghidra](https://ghidra-sre.org/).

+The implemented user interface was heavily inspired by [Universal Pokémon Randomizer's](https://github.com/Ajarmar/universal-pokemon-randomizer-zx) design.

-Special thanks to [@Dreaker](https://github.com/Dreaker75), who composed a set of thorough [code notes](https://retroachievements.org/codenotes.php?g=16152) for these games and has been supporting this project's efforts through brainstorming and listening to me yap about ROM editing for hours
+Special thanks to [@Dreaker](https://github.com/Dreaker75), who composed a set of thorough [code notes](https://retroachievements.org/codenotes.php?g=16152) for these games and has been supporting this project's efforts through brainstorming and listening to me yap about ROM editing for hours [:

 ## Copyright Notice